belastingdienst/opr-paas/docs/core_concepts/capabilities.md

 apiversion: argoproj.io/v1alpha1
 kind: applicationset
 metadata:
-  # name of the applicationset, this can be used for PaaS instances with the argocd capability enabled
+  # name of the applicationset, this can be used for Paas instances with the
+  # argocd capability enabled
   name: paas-argocd
   # Specify the namespace of a cluster wide ArgoCD.
-On OpenShift the openshift-gitops namespace is meant to have the only cluster wide ArgoCD.
+On OpenShift the openshift-gitops
+  # namespace is meant to have the only cluster wide ArgoCD.
   namespace: openshift-gitops
 spec:
   # This list can be empty, but is required in the definition.
-  # Note that the PaaS operator will create and manage a list generator here.
-So when managing this applicationset with the cluster wide ArgoCD requires setting up resourceExclusions
+  # Note that the Paas operator will create and manage a list generator here.
+So
+  # when managing this applicationset with the cluster wide ArgoCD requires setting
+  # up resourceExclusions
   generators: []
   template:
     metadata: